jhartz/gradefast/docs/yaml-format.md

 that *not all HTML is escaped*.
 This is marked below as: **Markdown**

 The grades section is composed of a list of grading items.
-Each item represents an actual section of the grade, or a collection of other grading items.
+Each item represents either an actual section of the grade, or a collection of other grading items.
 Each is a dictionary that will have one of the following sets of elements:

 *Actual section of grade:*